cj-robinson/racial-suspension-regression/README.md

 **ccd_sch_033_2122_l_1a_071722.csv**
-- I also utlize school-lunch data as a proxy for poverty/income in a school found here: https://nces.ed.gov/ccd/files.asp
+- I also utlize school-lunch data as a proxy for poverty/income in a school found here: https://nces.ed.gov/ccd/files.asp **suspensions.csv**
+- Only the final csv for the suspensions is added, it contains data from many years that were separate csvs.
+There is **NYCLU.csv** that contains the data prior to 2015-2016 that was taken from NYCLU's data.
 **nyc_final_data_filtered.csv**
 - School/District data for all New York schools, later joined on school IDs, found here: https://nces.ed.gov/ccd/schoolsearch